prologKing/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state - script for writing into file 9-duplicate_last_line - script to duplicate last line 10-mo_more_js - script to delete files with .js extension
+8-cwd_state - script for writing into file 9-duplicate_last_line - script to duplicate last line 10-mo_more_js - script to delete files with .js extension 11-directories - script to counting number of directories and sub-directories